-Table 2.1 2003 Summary Statistics for Inactive Production Rock Sites
+Table 2.1 2004 Summary Statistics for Inactive Production Rock Sites

-Figure 2.3 compares Acid Potential (AP) with Neutralization Potential (NP) from 2003 surface grid samples.
+Figure 2.3 compares Acid Potential (AP) with Neutralization Potential (NP) from 2004 surface grid samples.
+Surface grid samples were taken at the Mill backslope and Site C in 2004.
 The inactive sites were constructed prior to development of the classification protocol that KGCMC currently uses.
 At the time the inactive piles were constructed KGCMC did not classify or segregate its production rock.
 Symbols in Figure 2.3 represent actual laboratory data points.
 Lines indicating the currently utilized production rock classes are shown on Figure 2.3 for reference only.
-Figure 2.3 shows a wide distribution of potentially acid generating (upper left half of figure) and potentially acid neutralizing (lower right half of figure) samples.
+Figure 2.3 shows the distribution of potentially acid generating (upper left half of figure) and potentially acid neutralizing (lower right half of figure) samples.
 Most of the samples would be classified as Class 2 under the current classification procedure.
 Regardless of pyrite content, almost all production rock at Greens Creek contains substantial carbonate (5 to 40%).
-This carbonate contents indicates that there is a relatively long lag time to potential acid generation for the majority of the samples.
+This carbonate content indicates that there is a relatively long lag time to potential acid generation for the majority of the samples.

 A long lag time to potential acid generation explains why only a few samples show signs of acidification and indicates sufficient time remains available to reclaim the sites, pending availability of backfill space underground, development of suitable disposal space at the tailings facility and development of cover material borrow areas.
 Figure 2.4 shows the relationship between surface rock grid sample rinse pH and net neutralization potential (NNP).
 NNP is the balance between NP and AP.
 A negative NNP typically indicates the sample is potentially acid generating.
 Rinse pH is a measure of the pH of a one-to-one mixture of "as-received" fines and water.
 Rinse pH is different than paste pH, which is the pH of the sample after it has been pulverized and moistened.
 Rinse pH is often lower than paste pH because pulverizing the sample exposes fresh, sometimes alkaline, mineral surfaces.
 The rinse pH method also uses more water, which can dissolve surface oxidation products, lowering the pH of the solution.
-The rinse pH data in Figure 2.4 demonstrate that the vast majority of the samples retain enough buffering capacity to maintain pHs above 6.0.
-Only seven of the 46 samples show evidence of buffering capacity depletion.
-These seven samples are generally very pyritic and lack significant carbonate mineralization.
-Three of these seven samples are from a bench of pyritic rock on the Mill Backslope, and the remaining four are from Site-1350.
+The rinse pH data in Figure 2.4 demonstrate that the majority of the samples retain enough buffering capacity to maintain pHs above 6.0.
+Three of the nine samples showed evidence of buffering capacity depletion.
+These three samples are generally very pyritic and lack significant carbonate mineralization.

-Flow data presented in Figures 2.5 and 2.18 demonstrate that flows at most of the sample locations are generally low (less than 10 gpm, and often less than 1 gpm).
+Flow data presented in Figures 2.5 and 2.18 demonstrate that flows at most of the sample locations are generally low (less than 10 gpm).
 Some of the flow data were collected as part of the NPDES stormwater monitoring program.
 Collected during or following storm events, flow data from these locations (e.g. Site E 356, 960 347) represent short-term maximum flow values in response to relatively large precipitation events.
 Lack of significant flow from inactive sites is a positive characteristic because it reflects minimization of potential off-site impacts.